Narwallets/beta-testing/README.md

 # Welcome frontier explorers!

-This repo will be update with current Beta-Testing on Narwallets
+This repo contains instructions and links to current Beta-Testing on Narwallets

 ## Rewards

-* What are the rewards?
+* Are there rewards?
- ** NEP-141 tokens will be awarded, at our sole discretion but based on collaboration, participation, ideas, design, bug reporting, and PR's
+  * Yes.
+NEP-141 tokens will be awarded, at our sole discretion but based on collaboration, participation, ideas, design, bug reporting, and PR's

 * When?
- ** After the beta-test period, during mainnet launch.
+  * After the beta-test period, during mainnet launch.

 * What kind of NEP-141 tokens?
- ** Governance tokens for the DApps
+  * Governance tokens for the DApps

-* What will be the value of the NEP-141 tokens?
+* What will be the value of those NEP-141 tokens?
- ** It's unknown.
-It depends on the final tokenomics, the success of each project, and the future demand of the tokens.
+  * It's unknown.
+It depends on the project tokenomics, the success of each project, and the future demand of the tokens.

 ## How to Participate

 * You need to be able to `git clone` a repository to operate with the latest version (unstable)
-* You need to keep the repo updated with the latest version via `git pull`
+* You need to `git pull` the repo before testing to work with the latest version
 * This is beta software.
 You're operating with no guarantees.

 ## Installing the Software